Akshitjariwala/Serverless-Data-Processing-Assignments/README.md

 # ServerlessDataProcessing Assignments

-This project contains java projects for Assignment Part B and Part C
+This project contains Assignments for Serverless Data Processing.